GokselOnal/WebDevelopment-Project1/README.md

 Deniz

 1) Solving some problems on the registration page and clearing inputs.
-2) Creating Denizcoin page and placing icons(html, css)
+2) Creating Denizcoin page and placing icons(html, css).
 3) Enable users to deposit or withdraw money to their account thanks to the buttons located on the homepage.
+4) Writing the Usecase scenario.

 -------------------------------
 Nurettin